BrandonCravener/cosmos-developer-se/README.md

 ## Usage

-This project requires a populated TypeSense database and a MongoDB database in order to function correctly.
-Neither will be available publically.
-I plan to move to MeiliSearch after the indexing performance improves.
+This project requires a setup Google Custom Search Engine populated with your desired sites.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.